chengfanbrain/Generate_adversarial_images_for_DNNs_and_brain/README.md

 * The adversarial images that fools multiple DNNs are more likely to show higher-level features of the target category
 ![Example1](https://github.com/chengfanbrain/Generate_adversarial_images_for_DNNs_and_brain/blob/master/examples/Exampe1.jpg)

-* The effect of purturbation level
+* The effects of the purturbation level
 ![Example1](https://github.com/chengfanbrain/Generate_adversarial_images_for_DNNs_and_brain/blob/master/examples/Example2.jpg)